 Advertisement of prospectus [Section 30]

 Avoiding the technical language of Section 30 of the Act, when advertising the prospectus, it is necessary to specify the contents of the memorandum and its capital structure.
-The contents of memorandum are- object, liability of members and amount of share capital of the company, and the names of the signatories to the memorandum and the number of shares subscribed for by them.
+The contents of the memorandum are- object, liability of members and amount of share capital of the company, and the names of the signatories to the memorandum and the number of shares subscribed for by them.

 Shelf Prospectus [Section 31]